menu

 Demographics

 The people who call Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenwich residents report their race to be White.
-Important ancestries of people in Greenwich include German, Irish, English, Italian, and Welsh.
+Important ancestries of people in Greenwich include German, Irish, English, Italian, and Scandinavian.

 The most common language spoken in Greenwich is English.
 Other important languages spoken here include Polish and Italian.